monarch-initiative/loinc2hpo/README.md

 # org.monarchinitiative.loinc2hpo
 Java library to map LOINC-encoded test results to Human Phenotype Ontology.

+*Important note on Java version* The library currently does not support Java 11.
+Please use Java 8.

 There are currently two modules, a core module and a graphical user interface (GUI) module. loinc2hpogui is a JavaFX app that intends to help with biocuration of LOINC code to HPO term mappings.
 To build and run the GUI, use the following command.
 ```
 $ mvn clean package